Strategies to Increase Your Credit Score and Why it Matters

 There are dozens of options out there for credit cards.
 It’s great for consumers but can be tricky to navigate all of the offers.
 This is why we provide an up-to-date resource that ranks the best card options for our readers!
 Regardless of which credit card a person chooses to use, using one for everyday purchases is a no-brainer when compared to cash or debit.

 The most basic example of this can be seen by looking at the Chase Freedom Unlimited Card.

 This card offers 1.5% Cashback on all purchases.
 If I spend $500 a month on all of my expenses.
 After 12 months, that is $6,000 spent and $90 in cash back earned plus an additional $200 signup bonus.
 This may not seem like a lot of money but it’s important to note that it’s FREE money that I would not have had if I were paying cash.
-Travel hacking is essentially doing this strategically with the premium credit cards which require great credit scores.
-You can find more information on how Travel Hacking works in our Basic Travel Guide Book found HERE.
+Basic Travel Strategies are essentially using premium credit cards which require great credit scores.
+You can find more information on how learning how to utilize credit card reward points in our course HERE.

 Bank Loans and Credit Score’s Impact

 Whether you are looking at borrowing for a car, home, or personal loan.
 The likelihood of being approved and paying a low-interest rate will directly be influenced by the applicant’s credit score.
 The main point that I’d like to get across here is that low-interest rates matter!
 For example, a $100,000 house at a 30 year fixed mortgage will COST a different amount depending on the applicant’s credit score.
 Take a look at the boxes below to see the breakdown in the difference of monthly payments based on the applicant’s credit score.
 The difference between the top credit bracket and the lowest is $93 additional per month and $33,393 in interest over the duration of the loan.
 Remember that this is only for a $100,000 house and the numbers will be even larger for a more expensive property!

 $33,393 Extra all due to a 3 digit number!